lgtmbro/ikhokha-test-customer-comments/README.md

 ---
 ### Tasks
-Complete the 3 tasks below.
+Clone this repo and complete the 3 tasks below.
 Be sure to read each one carefully and make your changes to the existing code provided in the project.
+Once complete, you can upload it to your own repo and share the url.
+Alternatively you can zip it up and send via email.
+Good luck!

 ##### 1. Debugging and Logical problem solving